Police Careers - Police Officer

 PatrolPatrol Officers work four 10-hour shifts per week on either days, swings, or graveyards.
 These six teams consist of a Sergeant, a Corporal, and a team of Officers

 Special Teams/AssignmentsIncludes Investigations, School Resource Officers, K9, Emergency Response Team, Crisis Negotiations Team, sUAS (Drone) Team, and Traffic Enforcement

-This full-time position carries an excellent benefits package that includes full coverage for medical, dental, vision.
+This full-time position carries an excellent benefits package that includes full coverage for medical, dental, and vision.
 These benefits are active on the first day of employment with the City.

 Police Officers work four 10-hour shifts per week on a set schedule.
-Since the Police Department functions 24 hours per day, 7 days per week, 365 days per year, this position will require employees to work nights, weekends, and holidays as scheduled.
+Since the Police Department functions 24 hours per day, 7 days per week, 365 days per year, this position requires employees to work nights, weekends, and holidays as scheduled.
 To compensate officers for working shifts that include holidays, the City provides 11 annual floating holidays, paid vacation, and sick leave as part of a comprehensive benefits package.

 Our Benefits Package also includes excellent retirement, longevity pay, tuition reimbursement, and $1,000 annual uniform allowance.

 Applicants must be over the age of 21 and authorized to work in the United States

 Applicants must hold a high school diploma or equivalent.